julianmendez/tiles/docs/tutorial/how_it_works.md

 ### Constants

-The *constants* are special type of tiles that provide the constants in a deterministic way.
+The *constants* are a special type of tile that provide values in a deterministic way.
-For example, the order of elements for all-agent and for all-resources is always known and always the same.
+For example, the order of elements for 'all-agent' and for 'all-resources' is always known and always the same.

 | Function                      | Implementation                     |
 |-------------------------------|------------------------------------|